RenateSmit/github-slideshow/_posts/0000-01-02-RenateSmit.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hij beloofd zeer interessant te worden!
+Hij belooft zeer interessant te worden!
 Use the left arrow to go back!